 The accelerated format and reduced number of contact hours in the degree completion program make attendance critical.
 For a normal 3-credit hour course, students should not plan for any absences.
 In the event of illness or an emergency, provision will be made for missing one class session, or the equivalent of four contact hours.
 Students missing more than four contact hours will be dropped from the course unless a petition is approved for excessive absences.
-Petitions must be signed by the faculty and by the student's Graduation Coach before being submitted to the Registrar's office.
+Petitions must be signed by the faculty before being submitted to the Registrar's office.
 In any event, absence from class does not excuse students from scheduled exams or assignments due.